LouisMDenman/LouisMDenman/README.md

 ### Hey, my name's Louis 👋

 ##### About Me
-Hey, I'm Louis, an aspiring software developer currently pursuing studies at CoderAcademy in 2024.
-With a diverse background spanning various roles and industries, I've developed essential skills including problem-solving, time management, and teamwork.
-I'm eager to combine this experience with my developing technical knowledge to secure a role in the web development/ software engineering space in late 2024.
+Currently a Software Developer at AGDATA Australia.
+I am a Problem solver first and foremost, with a proven track record of overcoming challenges of all natures across my previous academic and professional endeavors.
+This bank of knowledge and experience in problem solving, combined with my insatiable love for learning means that I bring an enthusiastic mentality and honed skill set to any challenge.
+Understanding that the code I write is merely a tool used to solve a problem, I am adaptable to any language or tech stack, and will always be self-critical, to ensure I can find the most efficient and useful solution that allows me to contribute to the project/team as best I can.

 #### Education
-Currently undertaking a full-stack web development course at CoderAcademy, expected to graduate in December 2024.
+Graduated from the CoderAcademy Full-Stack Web Development Bootcamp with a High Distinction.

 #### Portfolio

 You can see my personal portfolio [here](https://lmdp.netlify.app/).
-Over the duration of the course I'm studying, I will be updating it with the skills I've learned and projects I have created.

 #### Get in Touch
 Feel free to connect with me on LinkedIn, I'm always open to networking and discussing exciting opportunities!
-Find me here: [https://www.linkedin.com/in/louisdenman/](https://www.linkedin.com/in/louisdenman/)
+Find me [here](https://www.linkedin.com/in/louisdenman/).